deleo-lab/schisto-vegetation-drone/README.md

 ```

 ## Code
 The script is in Python, building CNNs and U-Net model, using Keras package with Tensorflow backened.
 Augmenting in training data is also built in the code.
 Main script for training is `main_train.py` where you can adjust model parameters, such as batch size and training epoch.
-U-Net model building and data preprocessing are in `model_train.py`, where you can adjust hyperparameters, such as drop out rate.
+U-Net model building and data preprocessing are in `model_train.py`, where you can adjust hyperparameters, such as learning rate.
 Main script for making predictions for validation set is `main_validation.py`; loading weights and model building are handled in `model_validation.py`. `.py` is the utility script for plotting confusion matrix of the results.

+The default drone image size is 256 x 256 x 3 (RGB bands).

 ## Run
 For training, run: